openfaas/openfaas.github.io/_posts/2021-10-05-migrating-derek-from-docker-swarm.md

 We're using [Johan Sieben's module for faasd and Equinix Metal](https://github.com/jsiebens/terraform-equinix-faasd).
 It abstracts and automates the installation of faasd using cloud-init and will return the URL and username/password for OpenFaaS after the machine is provisioned.

+There is also an example for DigitalOcean in the [faasd repository](https://github.com/openfaas/faasd/tree/master/docs/bootstrap).

 * Create an account on Equinix Metal, you'll also create a project, so note down the project ID.
 Projects are the logical separation used on the platform and are required for API calls.
 * Run `export PROJECT_ID="..."` so that you can use it later on.
 * Create a Personal API key and save it